 task_path class parameter of the

-pe_razor module determines where Razor looks for tasks.
+pe_razor class determines where Razor looks for tasks.
 The parameter can include a colon-separated list of paths.
 Relative paths in that list are taken to be relative to the top-level Razor directory.
 For example, setting

-There are two directories that store tasks:
+By default, there are two directories that store tasks:

 /opt/puppetlabs/server/apps/razor-server/share/razor-server/tasksstores default tasks shipped with the product.